-Croner-i Ltd, a company registered in England and Wales with company registration number 10878116, having its registered office at Victoria Place Manchester M4 4FB (“the Supplier”) is the provider of looseleafs, bound books, CDs, newsletters, magazines, books that the Supplier, in its sole discretion, chooses to provide from time to time whether as one off purchases or through subscriptions (“the Goods”).
-The Supplier is the provider of a variety of services including Digital Content, Advice Lines Services, update services that the Supplier, in its sole discretion, chooses to provide from time to time (“the Services”).
+Croner-i Ltd, a company registered in England and Wales with company registration number 10878116, having its registered office at Victoria Place Manchester M4 4FB (“the Supplier”) is the provider of Digital Content, Advice Lines Services as well as news and update services that the Supplier, in its sole discretion, chooses to provide from time to time (“the Services”).

-The customer (as more fully identified on any documentation including the Order Form and/or the invoice) (“the Customer”) wishes to purchase the Goods and/or the Services that the Supplier is willing to supply strictly subject to the Terms and Conditions set forth below.
+The customer (as more fully identified on any documentation including the Agreement and/or the invoice) (“the Customer”) wishes to purchase the Services that the Supplier is willing to supply strictly subject to the Terms and Conditions set forth below.

-1.1 The subscription period (The Initial Period) begins on the Date shown in the Order Form annexed hereto (The Commencement Date) and shall last for the period shown in the Order Form with no provision for early termination.
+1.1 The subscription period (The Initial Period) begins on the Date shown in the Agreement (The Commencement Date) and shall last for the period shown in the Agreement with no provision for early termination.

-1.3 The Supplier shall have the right to terminate this Agreement, at any time, by providing the Customer with 30 (thirty days) days prior written notice of its intention to do so.
+1.3 The Supplier shall have the right to terminate this Agreement, at any time, by providing the Customer with 30 (thirty) days prior written notice of its intention to do so.

-2.1 The price payable shall be the total price specified in the Order Form as at the Commencement Date, less any discounts agreed in advance by the Supplier.
+2.1 The price payable shall be the total price specified in the Agreement as at the Commencement Date, less any discounts agreed in advance by the Supplier.
 All amounts stated are exclusive of VAT (Value Added Tax) at the rate in force at the date any payment is required from the Customer.
-The cost of packaging, postage and delivery shall be charged in addition.

 2.3 The Customer shall pay the subscription price identified on any invoice within 30 (thirty) days of the invoice date.